-All dogs love to lick, but especially mini Dachshunds!
+All dogs love to lick, but especially the Dachshund!

 Licking is a natural behavior in all dogs.
-Having had two large dogs before, this was no surprise to us.
+Having had two dogs before, this was no surprise.

-Although most mini Dachshunds are very affectionate, those are not just ‘kisses’ he/she is giving you.
+Although most Dachshunds are very affectionate, those are not just ‘kisses’ he/she is giving you.
+(Read on…)

 Even as the puppy gets older and the food sharing is no longer an issue, you will often see a submissive dog lick the mouth (or ears) of an alpha dog (at home, YOU are probably the alpha dog in his/her mind).